 Smokeys near Eastpoint Curaçao

-Smokeys, referred to as Punt’i Sanchi by the locals, is located next to Kathy’s Paradise and southeast of Nieuwport in Fuikbaai.
-Arguably, Smokeys is one of the best dive sites in the Caribbean.
-It rivals the finest in Belize, Bonaire and the Cayman Islands, offering a truly unparalleled underwater experience.
+Smokeys, affectionately known as Punt’i Sanchi by the locals, is a hidden gem located next to Kathy’s Paradise and southeast of Nieuwport in Fuikbaai.
+Widely regarded as one of the Caribbean’s premier dive sites, Smokeys competes with the best in Belize, Bonaire, and the Cayman Islands, offering a truly unparalleled underwater experience.

 Dive Site Recommendations